tlima/react-base/README.md

 ### Tech
 This project uses:
-- react / react-router-dom as the component based interface building library
+- react / redux / styled-components as the component based interface building library
 - webpack for jsx parsing, minification, compression and bundling with cache busting via filename hashing
 - eslint based on airnbn rules to enforce good coding practices